-As expected, the negative price movement seen over the past couple of months has continued into June.
+As expected, the negative price movement seen over the past couple of months has continued into July.
 Concerns about future stock shortages have eased for most, with the increased new and used car supply still expected to be matched with core demand from 'needs purchasers'.
 The ongoing cost-of-living squeeze is likely to continue to make itself felt for several more months, but many customers are buying out of necessity and the economic situation impacts on what they buy and not whether they make a purchase.

 Even in months where values have reduced at 36/60 over the past year or so, those decreases have generally been better than expected for the time of year and remain significantly better than the normal expectation - quite remarkable in the circumstances.
-The June movement into July book of -1.3% again compares favourably with a typical movement of around -1.5%.
+The July movement into August book of -1.9% is the first time in many months that the change compares unfavourably with a typical seasonal movement (around -1.5%).
 Retail prices for some used cars remain priced above cost new and there are still a small number of cases where the trade value significantly exceeds list price.